A Logical Formalism of Hardy-type Paradox: Logical Contextuality

-Two well-known examples of strong contextuality are exhibited by the Greenberger-Horne-Zeilinger (GHZ) state on the $(3,2,2)$ scenario \cite{Greenberger1989Going} and the Popescu-Rohrlich (PR) box on the $(2,2,2)$ scenario \cite{Popescu1994Quantum}.
-Moreover, any state on a Kochen-Specker scenario \cite{Kochen1967The,Cabello1997bell} (i.e., a scenario $\mathcal{A}$ for which $s_d(\mathcal{A}) = \emptyset$) is trivially strongly contextual.
+Well‑known examples of strong contextuality include the Greenberger-Horne-Zeilinger (GHZ) state in the $(3,2,2)$ scenario \cite{Greenberger1989Going} and the Popescu-Rohrlich (PR) box in the $(2,2,2)$ scenario \cite{Popescu1994Quantum}.
+Moreover, any state on a Kochen‑Specker scenario (where $s_d(\mathcal{A}) = \emptyset$) is trivially strongly contextual \cite{Kochen1967The,Cabello1997bell}.

-\section{Incidence matrix and atom graph}
+\section{Incidence Matrix and Atom Graph}

-Theorem~\ref{thm-LCiffLHP} provides a systematic methodology for identifying Hardy-type paradoxes through the logical contextuality.
-To utilize this approach, we introduce the concept of \emph{incidence matrixes}, originally developed in the sheaf-theoretic approach \cite{Abramsky2011sheaf}.
+Theorem~\ref{thm-LCiffLHP} provides a systematic way to find Hardy‑type paradoxes via logical contextuality.
+To implement this, we use incidence matrices developed in the sheaf‑theoretic approach \cite{Abramsky2011sheaf}, which encode the relation between deterministic states (global sections) and atoms (local sections) of a scenario.

-Incidence matrices encode the relationships between global sections and local sections over measurement contexts.
-While it have been effective for analyzing specific scenarios such as Bell scenarios, their application to general quantum scenarios requires extension within logical structure.
-We now present a generalized definition of incidence matrices suitable for arbitrary scenarios.